 Lee agrees.
 Yet if one of your children is using Yubo, don’t assume the worst, he cautions.
 Most kids will be drawn to the app for perfectly innocent reasons: curiosity, and a desire for popularity and affirmation.

-McLean and Lee strongly endorse Family Zone’s parental control solutions as an essential first step to protect kids from online risks.
+Lee strongly endorses Family Zone’s parental control solutions as an essential first step to protecting kids from online risks.
 With Family Zone’s Mobile Zone app, parents can block Yubo and other risky apps, set screen-time restrictions and set up age-appropriate routines and calendars.
 For more, visit familyzone.com.au today.

 Topics: Parental Controls, Cyber Safety, Cyber Experts, parenting, yellow, online predators, Yubo

 Sign up now to try Family Zone for 1 month, totally free of charge.Free Trial

 COVID blew up our teens’ screen-time.
 It’s time to get them back on track.
 In the wake of the COVID pandemic, our children are facing a ...

 If you have more than one child - and statistics show 86 percent of families do - then managing screen-time can be double trouble.
 Or ...

 We’re starting to understand how social media can damage girls’ self-esteem - but what about our boys?
 New research finds disturbing ...

 Mixing kids and adult strangers in a self-moderated online environment ...
 What could possibly go wrong?